Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Excursions: not included

-• Extra Day in Sapa – Fansipan, the Roof of Indochina
+• Extra day in Sapa and visit Fansipan Mountain - the roof of Indochina

 Meals: breakfast